-Aluminum Build Plate Caution: Refrain from reusing resin if it has come into contact with an aluminum build plate due to potential contamination with grey metal oxide.
+Aluminum Build Plate Caution: Resin may discolor if in contact with an aluminum build plate due to potential contamination from grey metal oxides.

 Spatula Guidance: Glide a metal spatula under the print base, encircling the perimeter until the print detaches.
-Ensure the spatula is parallel to the build plate for bridge removal.
+Ensure the spatula is parallel to the build plate for printout removal.